 Join us for our very special journey through Syria.
 After years of being ravaged by civil war, Syria is starting to return to a level of normality not seen in years.

-Designed with safety in mind, embrace the privilege of being one of only a few travellers permitted to explore this ancient land.
-Whilst not all major sites are included, we have crafted this journey around sites which are currently deemed safe to visit.
+Join us for our very special journey through Syria – described as a summary of the of the world history.
+After years of being ravaged by civil war, Syria is starting to return to a level of normality not seen in years.
+Embrace the privilege of being one of the first travellers to explore this ancient land.
 Bursting with ancient and modern history, Syria is a hidden gem waiting to be explored.
-Starting in the Lebanese capital city of Beirut, travel to Damascus, Homs, Aleppo and the magnificent Krak des Chevalliers.
-Covering a huge amount of ground with our expert local guide explaining all as we go, you will gain an incredible insight into one of the most fascinating and beautiful countries on our planet.
+Travel through a multitude of empires from the Hittites, Assyrians, Akkadians, Greeks, Romans, Umayyads, Ayyubids, Mameluks and Ottomans as you discover Damascus, Homs, Aleppo and the magnificent Krak des Chevalliers before venturing off beat to some of the countries more traditional and lesser known communities.
+Covering a huge amount of ground with our expert local guide explaining all as you go, you will gain an incredible insight into one of the most fascinating and beautiful countries on our planet.

-This morning, it is an early departure from your Beirut hotel in Lebanon, as you make your way to the Syrian border.
-After completing border formalities, you will continue to the ancient capital of Damascus, where you will check into your hotel for a short rest before setting off on a walking tour of Old Damascus.
+Welcome to Damascus!
+On arrival, you will be met at the airport and transferred to your hotel.
+After a short rest, it is time to explore Old Damascus.
 Ramble your way through the old cities thirteenth century walls; home to a citadel, a tangled souq and impressive mosques.
 Oozing with medieval atmosphere, every street bustles with the streets lined with Ottoman-era houses, many of which are well preserved, whilst others are damaged from recent conflicts.

 This morning it is an early start as you continue to Palmyra, an oasis in the Syrian desert, which contains the monumental ruins of a great city that was one of the most important cultural centres of the ancient world.
 From the 1st to the 2nd century, the art and architecture of Palmyra, standing at the crossroads of several civilizations, married Graeco-Roman techniques with local traditions and Persian influences.
 Enjoy a full day here to visit the ruined city.